 A spouse can convert nonmarital property to marital property by changing title from individual to joint ownership, in which case a court would presume that the spouse intended to make a gift of the property to the marriage.

 How you hold title can be very important.
 There is a very strong presumption under Florida law that all real or personal property held by the parties as "tenants by the entireties" is marital property, regardless of whether one spouse or both spouses acquired the property and whether they acquired it before or during the marriage.
 Any spouse claiming that all or a part of such property is separate must present clear and convincing proof, so check your deed before arguing that certain property is separate.

-After determining which property is marital property, the couple, or the court, will assign a monetary value to each item.
+A judge will divide a couple's debts based on an equitable distribution approach.
+Once a court (or couple) has determined which property is marital and separate, the couple and/or court will assign a monetary value to each item.
 Couples who need help determining values can hire professional appraisers.
 Some financial assets, such as retirement accounts, can be very difficult to evaluate and may require the assistance of a financial professional, such as a C.P.A. or an actuary.

 Understanding the range of a couple's debts and assets is crucial to a fair property award.
 Debts are treated like assets in a divorce.
 A judge will attempt to divide a couple's debts equitably, but this doesn't always mean an equal split.
 Instead, if one spouse has a lucrative career and the other spouse is unemployed, the higher earning spouse will likely be awarded most of the couple's debts.